UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 # Canadian House Prices Dashboard

-Welcome to the **Canadian House Prices Dashboard** repository for DSCI 532 (2025)!
-Our group has developed an interactive dashboard to explore housing price data across Canada's top 45 cities.
-Whether you’re a homebuyer, investor, or policymaker, this dashboard is designed to offer valuable insights into the Canadian real estate market.
+Welcome to the **Canadian House Prices Dashboard**!
+This interactive tool provides insights into housing price trends across 49 major Canadian cities.
+Whether you're a homebuyer, investor, or policymaker, the dashboard allows for data exploration and informed decision-making.

 ## Demo

-Check out our dashboard in action:
+### Try the Live Dashboard

+Click below to explore housing trends in Canada:

 [![Demo GIF of the Dashboard](images/demo.gif)](images/demo.gif)

 ## Deployed Dashboard